makrai/notes/schick21-cloze-few-shot-classif-nli.md

   * With more data, it becomes less important, sometimes even leading to worse
   * Only for MNLI, we find language modeling to consistently help.

-## Iterative P ET, whether iP ET is able to improve models over multiple gens,
+## Iterative PET, whether iPET is able to improve models over multiple gens,

 * Figure 4: average performance of all generations of models in a zero-shot
   * Each additional iteration does indeed further improve the ensemble